Joel Anderson, Interesting World Coins

 China 1 Cash K'ai Yuan coin of Tang Dynasty The K'ai Yuan coin was introduced by Chinese Emperor Kao Tsu, who founded the Tang Dyansty in 618AD.
 The coins replaced the previously used Wu-Chu and other coins.
 The high quality of the coins and excellent calligraphy set a standard for Chinese coins for the next 1000 years!
 The legend on the coin, K'ai Yuan Tung Pao translates as "precious currency of the K'ai Yuan era".
 The Tang Dynasty was a brilliant period in Chinese history.
 It was an era of great prosperity and artistry.
 The K'ai Yuan coin continued to be issued for the next 300 years, until the collapse of the Dynasty in 907AD.
 During much of the dynasty the coin was the only denomination struck.
 Because of the relatively low value of the coin and the high level of commerce a LOT of the coins were issued during that period.
 (Think of doing all your transactions with only pennies!)
 As a result the coin, though over 1000 years old, is still plentiful and inexpensive.

 Medieval Chinese Cash coinsWe were finally able to find more old unsorted, unidentified Chinese cash coins.
 Folks have fun sorting, identifying and cataloging them.
 And they are remarkably cheap considering their age.
 They are get hard to obtain because of the idiotic policies by our government.
 The U.S. government considers Chinese cash coins to be a rare cultural item and are thus illegal to import, even though they are available by the millions and are sold legally and openly in China.
-We purchased some small groups that were imported years ago.
-Most are Northern Song Dynasty (960-1127AD), along with some Tang Dynasty (618-907AD) and Qing (Ching) Dynasty (1644-1911) coins and maybe a few others.
+We purchased some small groups from various dealers that accumulated them for us..
+Most are Northern Song Dynasty (960-1127AD), along with some Tang Dynasty (618-907AD) and Qing (Ching) Dynasty (1644-1911) coins and possible a few Korea, Annamese or Korean or others.
 Most grade VG to VF.
 To assist you in identifying the coins we have an identification booklet "OLD COINS OF CHINA" by Holgar Jorgensen listed below.
 Multiple lots are available and every lot is different.

 Item CASHx25 25 MIXED UNIDENTIFIED OLD CHINESE CASH COINS $35.00